How To Recession Proof Your Business – Proven Techniques

 - Work on your business plan

 - Explore more revenue streams

-Now, with recent world events such as the COVID-19 pandemic, war in Ukraine, and fuel shortages, the likelihood of another recession is becoming more significant.
+Now, with recent world events such as the COVID-19 pandemic, war in Ukraine, rising inflation and interest rates, the fuel shortages and the likelihood of another recession is becoming more significant.

 The Federal Reserve estimates that the one-year-ahead recession probability is around 35% by 2023, signaling the need for businesses to take proactive steps to recession-proof their operations.

 According to a Chief Economists Outlook report by the World Economic Forum, two-thirds of the economists polled believe that a global recession, defined as a shrinking of the world’s gross domestic product, is likely to occur in 2023.

 An October Wall Street Journal survey of economists puts the probability of a recession in the next 12 months at 63%.

 In January of this year, the World Bank issued a warning that the global economy was in a precarious state and was at high risk of falling into a recession.

 As a business leader, are you ready to survive and thrive through another economic recession?
 Have you identified the right strategies to recession proof your business?
 If not, this article is for you.

 In it, we will explore practical strategies on how to recession proof your businesses that anyone can use to prepare for an economic downturn and ensure they emerge stronger on the other side.